Tour Leaders

 Dr Svetlana Ashby

 Svetlana was born in Russia but lived in Kazakhstan for many years where she led scientific research in wildlife biology and was a lecturer in environmental studies at the State Agricultural University in Almaty.
 She has birded widely around the world including Russia and other former Soviet Union countries.
-She is founder of and principal tour leader for Kazakhstan Bird Tours having extensive knowledge of all aspects of Kazakhstan’s natural history and culture.
+She has extensive knowledge of all aspects of Kazakhstan’s natural history and culture.

 Vaughan Ashby